 Howie Mandel on Dental Anxiety

-In a recent interview to Dear Doctor dental magazine, Howie Mandel talks about dental anxiety.
+In a recent interview to Dear Doctor dental magazine, Howie Mandel talks about his dental anxiety.

-Howie shares how he experiences an inordinate amount of anxiety when he visits the dentist.
-It is not the fear of the pain, but the fear of the germs that cause him so much dental anxiety.
+Howie shares how he experiences an enourmous amount of anxiety when he visits the dentist.
+It is not the fear of tdiscomfort, but the fear of the germs that caused him so much dental anxiety.
 He suffers from OCD, obsessive-compulsive disorder, a debilitating disorder that triggers a sense of danger even if there isn’t any.

 Howie’s Dental Veneers

-He was very happy with his new smile and the natural look of his new dental veneers.
-Although he states that it was a painless procedure, his anxiety was always there and he did admit that his dental team worked very hard to reduce his anxiety by developing a set of procedures just for him.
-For example, they put on their gloves in front of him, straight from the package, so he sees they have never touched anything but his own mouth.
+Howie also admited that his dental team worked very hard to reduce his anxiety by developing a set of procedures just for him.
+For example, they put on their gloves in front of him, straight from the package, so he was able to see that they had never touched anything but his own mouth.

 Read the full interview here.

 - Find out the root cause of your dental anxiety and communicate it to your dental professional.
-Call your dental office ahead of your appointment and see if they would be sensitive to the root of your anxiety.2.
-Once you know what triggers your dental anxiety, try a few solutions to find out which one works for you the best.
-Some of the suggested solutions are:
+Call your dental office ahead of your appointment and see if they would be sensitive to your anxiety.

-5. Do ask questions about your upcoming dental procedure.
-If you are educated about an upcoming procedure, you may not be as scared of it.
+- Ask questions about your upcoming dental procedure.
+If you are educated about an upcoming procedure, you may not experience as much anxiety.

-Have an agreement with your dental professional ahead of time about signaling them if you do experience discomfort or pain.
+- Have an agreement with your dental professional ahead of time about signaling them if you do experience discomfort.

 If you do have a tough time seeing dentists, we would be happy to see at our office.
 We would happy to help you to overcome any dental fears and anxiety.